Federal Europe: Guy Verhofstadt

 Following the negative referendums about the European Constitution in France and the Netherlands, the former Belgian prime minister Guy Verhofstadt released in November 2005 his book, written in Dutch, Verenigde Staten van Europa ("United States of Europe") in which he claims – based on the results of a Eurobarometer questionnaire – that the average European citizen wants more Europe.
 He thinks a federal Europe should be created between those states that wish to have a federal Europe (as a form of enhanced cooperation).
 In other words, a core federal Europe would exist within the current EU.
 He also states that these core states should federalise the following five policy areas: a European social-economic policy, technology cooperation, a common justice and security policy, a common diplomacy and a European army.
 Following the ratification of the Treaty of Lisbon (December 2009) by all member states of the EU, the outline of a common diplomatic service, known as the External Action Service of the European Union (EEAS), was set in place.
 On 20 February 2009, the European Parliament also voted in favour of the creation of Synchronised Armed Forces Europe (SAFE) as a first step towards a forming a true European military force.

 Verhofstadt's book was awarded the first Europe Book Prize, which is organised by the association Esprit d'Europe and supported by former president of the European Commission Jacques Delors.
 The prize money was €20,000.
 The prize was declared at the European Parliament in Brussels on 5 December 2007.
 Swedish crime fiction writer Henning Mankell was the president of the jury of European journalists for choosing the first recipient.

 While receiving the reward, Verhofstadt said: "When I wrote this book, I in fact meant it as a provocation against all those who didn't want the European Constitution.
 Fortunately, in the end a solution was found with the treaty, that was approved".

 Viviane Reding

-In 2012, Viviane Reding, the Luxembourgish Vice-president of the European Commission called in a speech in Passau Germany and in a series of articles and interviews for the establishment of the United States of Europe as a way to strengthen the unity of Europe.
+In 2012, Viviane Reding, then a Luxembourgish Vice-president of the European Commission called in a speech in Passau Germany and in a series of articles and interviews for the establishment of the United States of Europe as a way to strengthen the unity of Europe.